chousemath/support_vector_machine/README.md

 * You want your features to be easy to understand
 * In Scikit-Learn, although there are many different types of classifiers, their python interfaces are almost identical
 * One way to think of machine learning is to use training data to adjust the parameters of a machine learning model
+* For images, it is extremely difficult to extract useful features by hand
+* Deep learning is especially useful because you do not have to extract features manually, deep learning uses the raw pixels of each image, and the classifier takes care of the rest
+* Good training data is high in diversity and quantity
+* When we work with images, we use the raw pixels as features

+### TensorFlow

+* `Training accuracy`: shows the percentage of the images used in the current training batch that were labeled with the correct class
+* `Validation accuracy`: the validation accuracy is the precision (percentage of correctly-labelled images) on a randomly-selected group of images from a different set
+* `Cross entropy`: is a loss function that gives a glimpse into how well the learning process is progressing.
+(Lower numbers are better.)

 ### Sample Support Vector Machine